 The gas is mostly the expanding outer atmosphere of the Sun (the

-The dust is composed of tiny (about 0.01 cm diameter)
+The dust is composed of tiny (mostly smaller than 0.01 cm diameter)

 grains of material distributed throughout the

 ecliptic plane.
 Much of this has been released from comets as they